mihonen/generative/README.md

 # Generative

-*Animations and generative art projects made with processing*
+*Animations and generative art made with processing*

 ### Script previews